Nonclassicality of induced coherence witnessed by contextuality: nonclassical correlations generated by path identity

-Each NL in Fig. \ref{2b} acts as a box in the PPS scheme in which the measurements $\mathrm{M}_1$ and $\mathrm{M}_3$ must be performed by corresponding on-off detectors located in idler beams.
 The key fact about our model is that the idler modes serve as an ancillary read-out system for sensing signal photons indirectly.
-This enables us to perform the PPS scenario in a sequential measurement manner.
-The first measurement $M_1$ counts the correlated photons as the idler of NL1 ($i_1$) and $i_{2,3}$.
-The photon detection of the detector $D_{i_1}$ described by $\Pi^{ \rm on}_{i_1}$ and the detector $D_{i_{2,3}}$ described by $\Pi^{ \rm on}_{i_{2,3}}$ that does not resolve as to which crystal NL2 or NL3 the photon was generated.
-This intrinsic loss of information turns the signal photon into a superposition between $s_2$ and $s_3$.
+This enables us to perform sequential measurements.
+The first measurement is performed on idler photons and the second measurement on signal photons.
+The photon detection of the detector $D_{i_1}$ is described by $\Pi^{ \rm on}_{i_1}$ and the detector $D_{i_{2,3}}$ is described by $\Pi^{ \rm on}_{i_{2,3}}$, which does not resolve as to which crystal NL2 or NL3 the photon was generated from.
+This intrinsic loss of information turns the signal photon into a superposition between $ s_2$ and $ s_3$.
 Therefore, before the idler photon is detected the faithful form of $\ket{\psi_{s,i}}$ due to the detector locations should read as